What does a Reiki Practitioner do?

 A reiki practitioner is not a doctor and does not have the authority to issue prescriptions.
 Anyone who is open to the idea of tapping into life force energy for the purpose of healing others can become a practitioner.
 Although many reiki masters and practitioners live a natural lifestyle, there are no limitations on who can become a practitioner.

 A reiki master “transfers” the ability to be a reiki practitioner to the aspiring practitioner.
-A transference can only be performed a reiki master, and the ritual is usually kept private.
+A transference can only be performed by a reiki master, and the ritual is usually kept private.
 Would-be practitioners become attuned to the life force during a session or sessions with a reiki master, and are then able to raise and channel that energy for healing.

 Traditional and Western reiki each have three levels: a first degree, a second degree, and a master level.
 A second-degree practitioner can heal others from a distance, whereas a first-degree practitioner must be in close proximity to a patient in order to heal them.
 Once a practitioner has mastered the first degree, a master can grant second-degree transference, but this typically takes years of practice, and most practitioners never reach the master level.